jtail/conventions/README.md

 In specifics it mostly boils down to a few principles:

 1. Ability to change the code consistently.
-For example most forms of duplication are bad for maintainability, because when changing the code deveper might not update both parts of duplication consistently, causing unpredictable behaviour.
+For example most forms of duplication are bad for maintainability, because when changing the code developer might not update both parts of duplication consistently, causing unpredictable behaviour.

 2. Ability to see the impact of the change.
 It mostly affects the way how the code is structured.